 Next, check that you know the full path to the bin subdirectory of your new Racket directory.
 If you put this directory in Applications as recommended, the path will be:

-You can test this path from the terminal: add /racket to the path and enter it as a command.
+You can test this path from the terminal: append /racket to the path and enter it as a command.
 This should start Racket (include the surrounding double quotes around the whole thing):

 1 2 3

-If this doesn’t work, there’s an error in your Racket path.
+If this doesn’t work, either the path to Racket is mistyped, or there’s an error in your Racket installation.

-If it does work, you need to add this path to the "/etc/paths" file on your system, which controls the system PATH variable.
-You can do this with the following one-line terminal command, which will ask you for your password (replace /path/to/racket/bin with your actual path, again including the surrounding double quotes):
+If it does work, type ctrl+D or (exit) to quit Racket.
+Next, you need to add this path to the "/etc/paths.d" directory on your system, which affects the system PATH variable.
+You can do this with the following one-line terminal command, which will ask you for your password (again, substitute /YOUR/PATH/TO/bin with your actual path, and include the surrounding double quotes):

 To check that your PATH has been updated correctly, open a new terminal window and try echo $PATH again:

-This time, you should see Racket’s directory at the end of the PATH list of directories.
+This time, you should see your Racket bin subdirectory at the end of the PATH list of directories.

 If so, you can now try which racket: